I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

 and for small values of compactness:

-Examining these expressions we first note that the central pressure, given by Eq. \eqref{eq:pcbuchdal}, is regular for all real values of the compactness, meaning that, unlike the previous solutions, this solution does not diverge for any value of $C$.
-We can observe, on the other hand, that the central energy density goes to zero when $C = 2/5$, which will be the limiting factor that marks the end of the equilibrium sequence for the Buchdahl solution.
-This also means that at that value of $C$, \avgcs diverges.
+From Eq.~\eqref{eq:meancs2buchdal} one sees that \avgcs diverges when $C = 2/5$.
+Contrary to the previous cases, this is not due to the divergence of the central pressure [which is given by the regular expression~\eqref{eq:pcbuchdal}], but to the fact that the central energy density becomes null when $C = 2/5$.
+This will be the limiting factor that marks the end of the equilibrium sequence for the Buchdahl solution.
 Before that value, when $C=1/3$, the average squared speed of sound becomes greater than one, and the fluid becomes superluminal, on average.
 The expansion for low compactness values, Eq. \eqref{eq:cs2expbuch}, has a convergence radius of $C=2/5$, as expected from the analytic expression, and as can also be found via the ratio test.

 As a final remark, notice that, for the Buchdahl solution, the relation between \avgcs and $C$, given in Eq.~\eqref{eq:meancs2buchdal}, is exactly the ratio of two linear polynomials, which succinctly captures both the $\avgcs \to C/2$ limit as $C \to 0$ and the pole at $C=2/5$.
-This same structure, but suitably generalized, as in Eq.~(\ref{eq:fit_rational}), can also provide useful fitting formulae for the case of realistic EoSs.
+This same structure, but suitably generalized, could provide useful fitting formulae for the case of realistic EoSs.